RED LIGHT CAMERAS

 Totals are as provided by the City.

 These annual totals, or annual projections, are by highwayrobbery.net.
-The 2016 projections are based upon Jan. - July.
+The 2017 projection is based upon Jan. - October.

 Un-used columns are to allow for later expansion of City's system.